learn-co-curriculum/dsc-pandas-eda-lab/README.md

 * Find variables with high correlation
 * Create box plots

-# Boston Housing Dataset
+## Goals

-Begin to use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
-At minimum, this should include:
+Use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
+At a minimum, this should include:

 * Loading the data (which is stored in the file `train.csv`)
-* Finding variables with high correlation (use the np.corrcoeff method in combination with iteration)
-* Commenting on the distribution of at least 3 variables
+* Use built-in python functions to explore measures of centrality and dispersion for at least 3 variables
-* Creating a box plot
-* Investigate other potential relations
+* Create *meaningful* subsets of the data using selection operations using `.loc`, `.iloc` or related operations.
+Explain why you used the chosen subsets and do this for 3 possible 2-way splits.
+State how you think the 2 measures of centrality and/or dispersion might be different for each subset of the data.
+Examples of potential splits:
+    - Create a 2 new dataframes based on your existing data, where one contains all the properties next to the Charles river, and the other one contains properties that aren't.
+    - Create 2 new dataframes based on a certain split for crime rate.
+* Next, use histograms and scatterplots to see whether you observe differences for the subsets of the data.
+Make sure to use subplots so it is easy to compare the relationships.

-# Variable Descriptions
+## Variable Descriptions

 This data frame contains the following columns: